benjupp/cfws/README.md

 git add -A
 git commit
 ```
-*note: these git commands are not mandatory, ensure all changes have been added and comitted before deploying.
+*Note: these git commands are not mandatory, ensure all changes have been added and comitted before deploying.

 To make the new build live run:
 ```git push heroku master``` from /app.
 This will deploy the new build to the heroku server.